Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/_index.md

 - [UNIX: Applying a license key](../../troubleshoot_registration/t_license_key_unix)

-### Multi-node license keys
+### Multi- node license keys

-{{< TransferCFT/axwayvariablesComponentShortName  >}} in multi-node architecture requires a shared file system for use of a multi-node architecture on several hosts (active/active).
-Additionally, the system must be configured prior to the multi-node installation and the shared disk ready when starting the Copilot server.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} in multi- node architecture requires a shared file system for use of a multi- node architecture on several hosts (active/active).
+Additionally, the system must be configured prior to the multi- node installation and the shared disk ready when starting the Copilot server.

 > **Note**
 >
 > See Shared file system prerequisites for details.

-You can use a single key for a multi-node installation, as either:
+You can use a single key for a multi- node installation, as either:

 - The hostname must not be defined for the key, or
-- The hostname defined for the key matches the hostname of one of the hosts that composes the multi-node instance
+- The hostname defined for the key matches the hostname of one of the hosts that composes the multi- node instance

 Additionally, the key must have the cluster option.